AARs (After Action Reports)

 most V-hexes I must ask if you was aware

-of the 2 hexes who was designed not to be recaptured (the one on east point, and the obe north of East Point.
+hexes who was designed not to be recaptured (the one on east point, and the obe north of East Point.

-You have me really bottled up, and actually I think that the "rarity on" situation, helped the japanese in the end.
+You have me really bottled up, and actually I think that the "rarity on" situation, helped the japanese

-As you saw I had just a few Landing Crafts - the game instead provided me with the ka-tsu heavy amphibian, who is not as
+As you saw I had just a few Landing Crafts - the game instead provided me with the ka-tsu heavy amphibian,

 fast on water as a LCR, but provided me with a very mobile force when I gotpast your antitank devises.

-Had I com ashore with only tanks and infantry, and the anphibian trucks Ihad bought, i'm not sure I had made it.
+I com ashore with only tanks and infantry, and the anphibian trucks Ihad bought, i'm not sure I had made it.

 The map - with the east point giving me such a short distance to the shore, was a benefit too.